mzaiss/MRTwin_pulseq/codes/BlochSimWeb/Readme.md

 ## Update Log

+### 2022.12.07
+1. Add Event queue
+2. Add speed control feature

+#### Problem
+If the shape of the RF puls is sinc func.
+Max speed up factor is 2.
+If Block func, max speed up factor is 2.5.

 ### 2022.12.04

 1. Fixed exotic color names being undefined in some environments.
 2. Delayed B1 vector updating to avoid flickering (increase delayB1vecUpdate if not gone)